 - I have received the forms.
 What is the next step?

-Fill out the forms and have them notarized; or you can be sworn in by a deputy clerk at the time of filing for a fee of $3.50 per person.
-Both parties’ mailing addresses are required.
+Fill out the forms and have them notarized; or you can be sworn in by a deputy clerk at the time of filing for a fee of $3.50 per signature.
+Both parties’ mailing addresses and/or email addresses are required.
 A vital statistics form which the clerk can provide must be completed for Dissolution cases.

 - What about a summons?